athomasoriginal/create-reagent-app/README.md

     nike/fitness-app
   ```

-> In the above example `nike` is an example of your `organization-name` and `fitness-app` is the name of your app.
+> `nike` is an example of your `organization-name` and `fitness-app` is the name of your app.
 Thus, the structure of that line should be  `organization-name/project-name` and the result is that it will generate a project structure like this:

 ```bash
 fitness-app